turboapps/docs/server/hub_server/administration.md

 - **Web Service SSL Certificate**: Configures the SSL certificate files that are used for HTTPS web service bindings.
 The provided file paths must point to permanent locations that are available to the service account.

+### Setting URLs

+The URLs page allows configuring custom externally consumed URLs used within by the server farm.
+For example, if you would like to setup a load balancer for Portal server(s) within a farm, enter the load balancer's URL in the Portal URL text box.
+All related services will correctly allow access from that URL.

+The Hub allows access behind the specified proxy url, but does not allow multiple instances within a farm.
+Hub installations can be made redundant by configuring storage redundancy on the operating system, and scaled by using federation.

+If the URLs are empty, then the services will default to the server specified **Web Service Root** setting.

 ### Managing Workspaces